How do I deploy the Nanitor server?

 Nanitor Server is distributed as an OVA image which can be downloaded here.
 The username and password are the on-premise credentials .
 Please consult your system administrator as to how to import the OVA into the hypervisor of choice.
 Once that is done please boot into the image.

 - The OVA file expects 2 gigabytes of RAM, 50 gigabyte disk and a single CPU core.
-It is a good starting point and can be scaled up when required.
+We strongly recommend that the RAM gets upgraded to 4 GB.

 - The system is preconfigured to automatically download and apply security patches.